darekaze/JDown/README.md

 ## Python version

-WiP
+Simply run the main.py in Python 3 to execute the program

 ## Java version Instruction (team1.downloader)

-Build this project as .jar and execute the following command in terminal (where you .jar file is located):
+Build this project as '.jar' and execute the following command in terminal (where you .jar file is located):
 ```
 java -jar team1-downloader.jar "<url>" <path>
 ```